jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 ## Remember-me authentication

-When implementing this demo, the most tricky part is to utilize the built-in Spring Security remember-me authentication, in that Spring Security basically functions as a series of Filters, so when I decide to authenticate user in Controller instead of Filter, there'll be some extra work to do.
+When implementing this demo, the most tricky part is to utilize Spring Security's built-in remember-me authentication, in that Spring Security basically functions as a series of Filters, so when I decide to authenticate user in Controller instead of Filter, there'll be some extra work to do.
 Normally, with form login or filter-based auth, remember-me can be switched on by the following config:

 ```java
 http.rememberMe(customizer -> customizer.alwaysRemember(true).key("demo"))
 ```

-Under the hood, when user has loged in successfully, `RememberMeServices#loginSuccess` is invoked to generate and save a `remember-me` Cookie to the client.
+Under the hood, when user has logged in successfully, `RememberMeServices#loginSuccess` is invoked to generate and save a `remember-me` Cookie to the client.
 Next time the user can login without providing username and password.

 ```
 % http localhost:8080/api/login username=admin password=888888 \